scalatron/scalatron/Scalatron/doc/markdown/Scalatron Protocol.md

 These are the opcodes valid for commands returned by a plug-in to a server.
 Multiple such commands can be combined into a multi-command by separating them with a pipe (`|`) character.
+However, the server will process only one command instance per opcode; this means you should not return a string containing multiple instances of e.g. `Move`, `Set` or `Log` - only one of them would end up being used.